-Motion, Work, Energy and Power
+Motion, Forces and Energy

-Particulate Nature of Matter; Experimental Techniques; Atoms, Elements and Compounds Cells; Respiration and Gas Exchange; Biological molecules and Enzymes
+Particulate Nature of Matter; Experimental Techniques; Energy changes; Physical and chemical changes, Acids, Bases and Salts

+Cells; Movement into and out of cells, Respiration and Gas Exchange; Biological molecules and Enzymes

 They will then study topics in each science included in the table below.
 May of the topics are similar to the topics studied in IGCSE Coordinated Science, however Triple Science will have greater depth.